-- Managed System: The managed system must have the application (such as wordpad.exe) configured.
+- Select a Managed System.
+The managed system must have the application (such as wordpad.exe) configured.
 When starting an application session, an RDP session connects to this application server and starts the application.

-- Associate the Application with a linked Windows system: Standard users see all Windows-based systems applied to the Domain Linked Account when they log in to Password Safe.
-This excludes Linux and Unix systems.
+- If you associate the application with a linked Windows system, standard users see all Windows-based systems applied to the Domain Linked Account when they log in to Password Safe.
+This excludes Unix systems.

-- Associate the Application with a linked Linux/Unix system: Standard users see all Linux and Unix-based systems applied with the Domain Linked Account.
+- If you associate the application with a linked Unix system, standard users see all Unix-based systems applied to the Domain Linked Account.
 This excludes Windows systems.

-- If both options are enabled, all systems associated to the Domain Linked Account are shown.
+- If both options are selected, all systems associated to the Domain Linked Account are shown.

 - Select Active to make the application available for remote sessions.